 Arkansas officer fatally shot outside station; suspect dead

 FAYETTEVILLE, Ark.
-(AP) — An Arkansas police officer was shot and killed outside a police department, officials said.
+(AP) — An Arkansas police officer was killed Saturday night outside a police department and the suspected shooter is dead, officials said.

 The suspect was shot and killed by responding officers, the Fayetteville Police Department said in a release.

-Officers inside the station heard gunshots at around 9:41 p.m., and found an officer down in the parking lot in the back.
+Officers inside the station heard gunshots at around 9:41 p.m., and found an officer shot in a parking lot, next to a cruiser.
 Officers then “chased and engaged the suspect a short distance away," the release said.
+Police Chief Mike Reynolds specified at a media briefing that the suspect was chased into an alley between the police department and city prosecutor's office.

 Emergency medical personnel responded to the scene, but both the officer and suspected shooter died of their injuries.